TheFreeman193/PIFS/README.md

     Try using root detectors such as [RootBeerFresh](https://github.com/KimChangYoun/rootbeerFresh/) to check your environment and look at the logs for any Magisk/KernelSU modules you have installed.
 - If you're getting timeouts or _too many requests_ errors, the app you're using to check Play Integrity verdicts has hit its API limit.
     Use the checker within Google Play Store instead.
+- If you make too many integrity requests, even in Play Store, you may see a `Retry with an exponential backoff` response.
+    In this case, stop testing for a couple of minutes and retry at a slower rate.

 ## Play Store Integrity Check